Noise as a Second Language:

-During my project in Colombia, I taught English through creativity and movement, which gradually evolved over time.
 The project included children of different ages, but in this blog I focus on one group, aged six to eight.
 Their energy, curiosity, and willingness to play shaped how the sessions unfolded each day.

 The first thing I noticed in Colombia was the noise, joyful, unstoppable noise.

 The children in Fredonia came bursting through the door, chattering in Spanish, full of stories and energy.
 They didn’t want to sit in a circle; they wanted to dance in one.
+And so, I stopped trying to contain them.

 Instead, I joined their flow, weaving English words into movement, using yoga as a bridge rather than a boundary.
 The body became a second language; movement, the grammar of understanding.